lareferencia/dspace-stats-collector/README.rst

 * Installs dspace-stats-collector requeriments and packages in the miniconda python enviroment
 * Creates a default configuration file in CURRENT_USER_HOME/dspace-stats-collector/config
 * Downloads lastest COUNTER Robots file
-* Installs dspace-stats-collector script in the user crontab

 IMPORTANT: The instalation script and the dspace-stats-collector does not require superuser privileges and don´t install any software outside the CURRENT_USER_HOME/dspace-stats-collector.
 The collector script execute read only queries over dspace relational db and solr core.
 This tool doesn´t write or modify any dspace file, dspace db or solr core.
 It´s recommended, but not mandatory, execute the instalation script from de dspace user.